-- 42. It was noted the survey was conducted just after the understorey along the firebreak was slashed and therefore most of the species were either removed or not able to be identified in these locations.
+- 39. It was noted the survey was conducted just after the understorey along the firebreak was slashed and therefore most of the species were either removed or not able to be identified in these locations.
 The area slashed is primarily along the Welshpool Road East frontage and is about 40 metres wide.
-The lack of information from the survey has the potential to impact on the proposed Stage 1 of the development from an environmental perspective. - The DBCA concluded that despite this, the survey is satisfactory and further noted the need for the requirement for assessment of impacts of Matters of National Environmental Significance, listed under the Commonwealth EPBC Act, will need to be undertaken.
-Had the understorey flora not been so slashed the survey undertaken may have identified threatened ecological communities or flora. - 44.
-Since presentation of the proposal and recommendations at the March 2019 Public Agenda Briefing, the City consulted with the proponent's Environmental Consultant and it was viewed that, if left undisturbed, a proper assessment of the potential areas of PEC and TEC within the cleared areas from earlier slashing would be appropriate in Spring 2020.
-Since then, further clearing has taken place in the subject area.
-In the context of the most recent clearing, environmental advice indicates that the optimum time to conduct this survey is Spring 2021 at the earliest. - 45.
-The recommendation for a further spring survey to identify areas of retention has been removed from the recommendation for the following reasons: - a) The potential vegetation (and in particular the understory) of significance has been slashed once in September 2018 and again in March 2019 for fire hazard reduction purposes. - b) The likelihood of any significant areas of noteworthy vegetation recovering in the near to medium term from the slashing undertaken in September 2018 and March 2019 is considered remote. - c) The recommended 15m setback will provide an opportunity for some vegetation to be retained and revegetation of this area to be considered as part of future development applications and accompanying Landscape Plans. - One of the few locations on the site which has some recognised flora is along the Welshpool Road East frontage.
-To accommodate this, and to provide for some additional amenity for the future occupants, a 15m setback landscape buffer is proposed to be applied along the boundary adjacent to Welshpool Road East. - 47.
-On balance, it is therefore considered reasonable for the LDP to be modified and the requirement for the minimum 15m setback be included.
+The lack of information from the survey has the potential to impact on the proposed Stage 1 of the development from on environmental perspective. - 40.
+The DBCA concluded that despite this, the survey is satisfactory and further noted the need for the requirement for assessment of impacts of Matters of National Environmental Significance, listed under the Commonwealth EPBC Act, will need to be undertaken.
+Had the understorey flora not been so extensively slashed the survey undertaken may have identified threatened ecological communities or flora.
+As the proposed development is to be staged, any further survey and resultant adjustment to the layout and design can be made prior to the lodgement of the initial development application. - 41.
+One of the few locations on the site which has some recognised flora is along the Welshpool Road East frontage.
+To accommodate this, and to provide for some additional amenity for the future occupants, a minimum 15m setback landscape buffer is proposed to be applied along the boundary adjacent to Welshpool Road East.
+This is considered as a minimum and will be subject to further review at the development application stage, depending on the outcome of the referral to the Commonwealth under the EPBCA. - 42.
+It is therefore considered reasonable for the LDP to be modified and the requirement for the minimum 15m buffer, subject to any further environmental assessment, be included as a notation on the LDP for consideration at the development application phase.

-48. Vehicular Access and Transport Related Issues
+43. Vehicular Access and Transport Related Issues